Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 Touring: ★★★★★

-I think it's pretty easy to use.
-You can switch between walk mode and gliding mode by simply flipping the lever.
+I think it's easy to use.
+You can switch between walk mode and skiing mode just by flipping the lever.

-I think this is the only binding that can be made lightweight while still maintaining a sense of hold and transmission.
+: I think this is the only binding that can reduce weight while maintaining a good hold and responsiveness.

 ②MARKER JESTER 16